DPassarelli/6-mils/docs/PunchOutOrderMessage.md

 | `domain` | {String} | The value of the `domain` attribute in the `<Credential>` element. |
 | `id` | {String} | The contents of the `<Identity>` child element. |

-##### Corresponding cXML Element
+#### Corresponding cXML Element

 `<cXML>` → `<Header>` → `<To>`

 ### `items` {Array}

-The list of all the items that were in the buyer's shopping cart when they "checked out" from the supplier's PunchOut site (see note below).
+The list of all the items that were in the buyer's shopping cart when they "checked out" from the supplier's PunchOut site (see note below). **If the PunchOut session is ended with nothing in the buyer's shopping cart, then this list will be empty (`items.length === 0`).**

 Each entry is a dictionary containing the following keys:

 | Name | Type | Notes |
 |------|------|-------|